-This is where your market research that you did when you set your prices is important.
-If you know that the store stock a similar product that it cheaper than yours then point out the positives about your product, what makes it more expensive?
-Perhaps yours is made in the UK in small batches but your competitors manufacture theirs in the Far East.
-Or perhaps you use higher quality ingredients that are costlier.
+This is where the market research that you did when you set your prices is important.
+If you know that the store stock a similar product that is cheaper than yours then point out the positives about your product, what makes it more expensive?
+Perhaps yours is made in the UK in small batches but your competitors manufacture theirs in the Far East, or perhaps you use higher quality ingredients that are costlier.
 Only point out things that would be a unique selling point for the store.

 The style doesn’t fit in with my ranges?

-This is a quite open for interpretation, if possible, ask for more feedback, is it to modern, to young? or are the colours not right?
+This is quite open for interpretation, if possible, ask for more feedback, is it too modern, too young? or are the colours not right?
 Other than asking for feedback and keeping it in mind for the future there’s not much you can do here, if you disagree and you know that your products sell in other places that sell similar brands then do try again but chances are that you won’t change the buyers mind.